BiosPlus/Caddy2Plus/README.md

 # Caddy2Plus
-Fork of the Caddy v2 Docker image with plugins included in the build
+Fork of the latest non-beta Caddy v2 Docker image with plugins included in the build

 ## Modules included:
 | Module source | Included? | What's the error? |